-A temporary traffic control plan should address the appropriate following information for the mainline and any affected crossroads, side streets, and ramps:
+A temporary traffic control plan shall address the appropriate following information for the mainline and any affected crossroads, side streets, and ramps:

-- 1. The location of all advance warning signs and lighting units. - 2.
+- 1. The location of all advance warning signs. - 2.
 Temporary pavement markings, (including RPM's). - 3.
 Location of temporary barriers and attenuators. - 4.
 Temporary drainage design. - 5.
 Channelizing devices at special locations. - 6.
-Locations for special devices such as changeable message signs (CMS), arrow panels, radar speed display units (RSDU), portable regulatory signs (PRS) and temporary signals. - 7.
-CMS messages for each phase.
+Locations for special devices such as portable changeable message signs (PCMS), arrow panels, radar speed display units (RSDU), portable regulatory signs (PRS) and temporary signals. - 7.
+PCMS messages for each phase. - 8.
+Signal timing for each phase, including temporary actuation, to maintain all existing actuated or traffic responsive mode signal operations for main and side street movements for the duration of the Contract (Check with Traffic Operations Engineer). - 9.
+Location and geometry for transitions, detours, and diversions.